klemetsson/stratux-zero/README.md

 Portable ADS-B/Flarm/OGN traffic receiver, AHRS, GNSS, pressure altitude and CO-alarm based on the Stratux project and a Raspberry Pi Zero 2.

+The Flarm/OGN can be reconfigured for 978 MHz UAT for non-European use.

 This project is based on the great work of:
 - [Stratux (cyoung/stratux)](https://github.com/cyoung/stratux)
 - [Stratux - European edition (b3nn0/stratux)](https://github.com/b3nn0/stratux)